alnever/blog/readme.md

 - Posts may be commented by authorized users only.
 - The users having appropriate permissions can create any number of categories and tags.
 - The users can view through the whole list of posts, every single post, and all posts with a given category.

+v.
+1.0.0-1

+The relationship between posts and users is added:

+- Each post has an owner which should be an authorized user.
+The owner is defined when the post have been created and can not be changed.
+- If the owner's account were deleted, his/her posts will have no owner.
+- The owners can edit and delete their posts.
+- The users can just view the post which are not owned by them.
+- The administrators can edit and delete any post.

 ## User management